Chandragupta Maurya: Historical sources

 The 12th-century Digambara text Parishishtaparvan by Hemachandra is the main and earliest Jain source of the complete legend of Chandragupta.
 It was written nearly 1,400 years after Chandragupta's death.
 Canto 8, verses 170 to 469, describes the legend of Chandragupta and Chanakya's influence on him.
 Other Digambara Jain sources state he moved to Karnataka after renouncing his kingdom and performed Sallekhana – the Jain religious ritual of peacefully welcoming death by fasting.
 The earliest mention of Chandragupta's ritual death is found in Harisena's Brhatkathakosa, a Sanskrit text of stories about Digambara Jains.
 The Brhatkathakosa describes the legend of Bhadrabahu and mentions Chandragupta in its 131st story.
 However, the story makes no mention of the Maurya empire, and mentions that his disciple Chandragupta lived in and migrated from Ujjain – a kingdom (northwest Madhya Pradesh) about a thousand kilometers west of the Magadha and Patliputra (central Bihar).
 This has led to the proposal that Harisena's Chandragupta may be a later era, different person.

+Biographical information

 Date

-None of the ancient texts mention when Chandragupta was born.
-Plutarch claims that he was a young man when he met Alexander during the latter's invasion of India (c.
-326-325 BCE).
-Assuming the Plutarch account is true, Raychaudhuri proposed in 1923 that Chandragupta may have been born after 350 BCE.
-According to other Greco-Roman texts, Chandragupta attacked the Greek-Indian governors after Alexander's death (c.
-323 BCE) with Seleucus I Nicator entering into a treaty with Chandragupta years later.
-Seleucus Nicator, under this treaty, gave up Arachosia (Kandahar), Gedrosia (Makran), and Paropanisadai (Paropamisadae, Kabul) to Chandragupta, in exchange for 500 war elephants.